MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 In this task, you will on-board a device to Microsoft Defender for Endpoint.

-**Note:** If you completed the labs in the first module of this course AND saved your Virtual Machines you have already performed this task.
+**IMPORTANT:** If you completed the labs in the first module of this course AND saved your Virtual Machines you have already performed this task.
 If you’re using the same virtual machine from that lab exercise you can skip this task.

 1. Login to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.